Tower Unite: Development and release

 The idea of Tower Unite was first expressed in a concept in late 2006, with various attempts to develop it which were substantially delayed with numerous team changes.
 By 2009, the game was finally developed as GMod Tower, a mod for the Source engine game Garry's Mod.
 It became a cult hit and was one of the more significant Garry's Mod projects of its time, later featured in a Rock Paper Shotgun article in 2012 as a notable mod.

 In 2015, the developers founded PixelTail Games and began development of Tower Unite as a standalone game.
 This would lead to the retirement of GMod Tower, with a focus on building the concept further in a modern game engine.
 PixelTail Games received two forms of funding, a developer grant from Epic Games, and subsequently a successful crowdfunding effort on Indiegogo that same year.

 The first public version of Tower Unite was released on the Steam store on the 8th of April 2016.
 It was released through the Early Access programme.
-In addition, Tower Unite supports cloud services including Nvidia GeForce Now.
-In November 2016, an experimental Linux client was released.
+In addition, Tower Unite supports cloud services including Nvidia GeForce Now, In November 2016, an experimental Linux client was released.
 In March 2019, the game was included in a Humble Bundle monthly pack.

 On 19 April 2025, Tower Unite left the Steam Early Access program after nine years and was published as a full release.
+A month later, Steam Deck controller support was added.
 The release announcement noted that development would continue on the game, including new features and content, but that PixelTail Games would also expand into new projects.